Didcot Parkway railway station: Junctions and yards

-The junction at the west end of the station which is accessible from platforms 3, 4, and 5 (the Oxford bound platforms) is known as Chester Line Junction.
-This is so called because that was as far at the Great Western Railway could take you from here.
+The junction at the west end of the station which is accessible from platforms 3, 4 and 5 (Oxford-bound) is known as Chester Line Junction-.

-West of the station is Foxhall Junction which allows freight trains from Oxford to travel towards Swindon.
-Immediately beyond this two goods lines diverge on the north side of the line.
+West of the station is Foxhall Junction, which allows freight trains from Oxford to travel towards Swindon.
+Immediately beyond this, two goods lines diverge on the north side of the line.
 The first served a loop for Merry-go-round trains that used to deliver coal to Didcot Power Station.
 The second serves the Milton Freight Terminal, though this line is not in regular use.
-Beyond this the four main and relief lines merge into three at Foxhall Junction and after a small loop just before Steventon, the four lines pass under the A34 and become two lines as far as the old station at Wantage Road.
+Beyond this, the four main and relief lines merge into three at Foxhall Junction and after a small loop just before Steventon, the four lines pass under the A34 and become two lines as far as the old station at Wantage Road.